nothing-available/flutter_application_1/README.md

 ## Features

-- Register Hospitals
-Hospitals can register here to make themselves available for instant help in medical emergencies.
+- Register Hospitals - Hospitals can register here to make themselves available for instant help in medical emergencies.

-- One Tap Video call
-In case of emergency, tap the button to get     connected with a doctor for instant help
+- One Tap Video call - In case of emergency, tap the button to get     connected with a doctor for instant help

-- Call an ambulance
-Places a call to 102 from user's cell phone
+- Call an ambulance - Places a call to 102 from user's cell phone

-- Medical Guide
-Provides information on simple procedures that a common man must know to help in case of medical emergency.
+- Medical Guide -Provides information on simple procedures that a common man must know to help in case of medical emergency.

-- Hospitals near me
-Gives a list of hospitals near user's current location along with addresses and directions.
+- Hospitals near me - Gives a list of hospitals near user's current location along with addresses and directions.

 ## Tech stack
 1. Database: Firebase